adsweet/Phylogenetics_Lab/Lab5/README.md

 ```
 raxml -s Bombus_concat.fasta -n Bombus_concat_raxml -m GTRGAMMAI -f a -x 1234 -p 4321 -# 200
 ```
-The “-m” option specifies the model, in this case GTR + I + Γ. The “-f a” option specifies a rapid bootstrap test (“-#” is the number of bootstrap replicates), and the “-x” and “-p” are starting seeds (to run the exact same analysis again these numbers would need to be the same in each run, but usually you can put “random” numbers of your choosing.
+The “-m” option specifies the model, in this case GTR + I + Γ. The “-f a” option specifies a rapid bootstrap test (“-#” is the number of bootstrap replicates), and the “-x” and “-p” are starting seeds (to run the exact same analysis again these numbers would need to be the same in each run, but usually you can put “random” numbers of your choosing).

 After the run finishes, your should see several files beginning with “RAxML.”
 Download file “RAxML_bipartitions.Bombus_concat_raxml.”
 This is your tree file, so go ahead and open it Figtree.
 Make sure to root, ladderize, and show bootstrap values on your tree.

-Save the tree as LastName_Bombus_concat_raxml.pdf.
+:white_check_mark: __Save the tree as LastName_Bombus_concat_raxml.pdf.__

 :white_check_mark: __How does this tree compare to the tree from IQ-TREE?__